Greene shines in relief, Legg’s FG lifts WVU over Oklahoma

 MORGANTOWN, W.Va.
+(AP)Garrett Greene jumped on a retaining wall and sang ”Take Me Home, Country Roads” with West Virginia fans after the backup quarterback helped the Mountaineers get a rare win over Oklahoma.

-(AP)Backup quarterback Garrett Greene ran for two touchdowns and threw for a third score, and Casey Legg’s 25-yard field goal as time ran out lifted West Virginia to a 23-20 victory over Oklahoma on Saturday.
+Greene ran for two touchdowns and threw for a third score in his most extensive work of the season, and Casey Legg’s 25-yard field goal as time ran out lifted West Virginia to a 23-20 victory on Saturday, setting off a celebration in a steady drizzle.

+Greene played two series in the first half and the entire second half in relief of starter JT Daniels, who had his second straight lackluster outing.

+”My thought process, as always, was stay ready,” Greene said. ”I was just happy to be on the field and be a factor in the game.”

 West Virginia (4-6, 2-5 Big 12) beat the Sooners for the first time since joining the Big 12 in 2012.
 The Mountaineers avoided being eliminated from bowl consideration but still must win its final two games to qualify for the postseason.